-There’s more to making it through an interview as a contractor or consultant in one piece than a crisply ironed shirt and a smart tie – although such details are often a good place to start…
+There’s more to making it through an interview as an IT contractor in one piece than a crisply ironed shirt and a smart tie – although such details are often a good place to start.

 Look the Part

 For most professional contractors, ‘traditional’ dress is usually what one would expect to wear for an interview.

 Don’t be afraid to make a judgment call if you’re in a different industry where ‘office wear’ isn’t worn as standard.